Skeleton at the 2026 Winter Olympics – Qualification: Qualification system

 A total of 50 quota spots (25 per gender) will be available to athletes to compete at the games.
 A maximum of six athletes (three per gender) can be entered by a NOC.
 Additionally, for the first time, mixed teams can be entered with a maximum of two per NOC and total of twenty teams.

 The World Ranking list as of January 18, 2026 will be used to distribute the quotas.
 Athletes will be ranked by their best seven results.
 At total of two countries in each gender will qualify the maximum of three athletes, while six countries will qualify two men, (four for women), seven countries will qualify one quota in the men's event and 11 for the women's.
 If the host nation Italy fails to qualify in an event, the highest ranked sled from the country will take the last qualification slot.
 For the mixed team event only already qualified individual athletes may compete, with a maximum of two teams per NOC.

-An athlete must be ranked in the top 70 (men) or top 55 (women) to be eligible to compete at the games.
+An athlete must be ranked in the top 70 (men) or top 55 (women) to be eligible to compete at the games in Italy.